maciej-trebacz/ff7-landscaper/README.md

 * [ ] saving changes to alternative sections doesn't work
 * [x] improve camera orbiting/panning
 * [x] importing from .obj does not work properly - sometimes a vertex position will be set to 0, 0, 0
+* [ ] when importing a map we should check the number of vertices and warn user if it's bigger than 122.

 Scripts
 * [x] Make sure scripts are properly compiled and saved into the game data files
 * [x] Adding a new script (tried highwind - touched and a mesh script) crashes the game
 * [x] Undo/redo support for script editing
-* [ ] Reset the script to what's in the game files
-* [ ] Show which scripts were modified after loading/saving
+* [x] Show which scripts were modified after loading/saving
-* [ ] Prompt "You will lose unsaved changes" if there are any
+* [x] Prompt "You will lose unsaved changes" if there are any
 * [x] Search feature in the script editor
 * [x] Search across all scripts
 * [x] Custom mapping for Entities and Fields namespaces